DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 An example of this is moving an agent from A to B, the agent will set its status to `running` in each tick as long as it's moving, and will set its status to `success` when it reaches the destination or `failure` if point B is unreachable.
 ## Blackboard
 A blackboard is simply a Dictionary that holds data shared between all nodes in a behavior tree, it acts as a central storage for any node to access and modify for context-based information.
 For example, a blackboard can store the current health of an agent, allowing other nodes to adapt their behavior so the agent is more likely to flee if its health is low or enter a death state if its health reches zero.\
-This addon also supports a global blackboard, which is shared between all trees in the game.
+There is also global blackboard, which is shared between all trees in the game.
 Note that the global blackboard is static meaning that it exists even when no instance of a behavior tree exists so the user is responsible for cleaning data that is no longer in use.
 An example use case is storing environmental information, such as the time of day or player location, which can then be accessed by multiple agents for different reasons.

 # Nodes
 All behavior tree nodes inherite from `BTNode`.
+These are all the built-in behavior nodes:
 ## Leaves
 Leaves inherite from `BTLeaf`.\
+Leaves tend to be specific to each game and its setup so you'll have to create your own custom leaves (we will cover that below).\
 A leaf node cannot have any children, there are 2 types of leaf nodes: actions and conditions.\
-Leaves tend to be specific to each game and its setup so you'll have to create your own custom leaves.
 The addon comes with a few built in leaves.
 ### Actions
 Actions inherite from `BTAction`.\
 An action leaf performs an action such as movement or attacking or playing an animation etc...